 Obsessive Compulsive Personality Disorder (OCPD) is a personality disorder in which individuals have an overwhelming need for order, are unwilling to hand responsibilities to others, have a sense of righteousness about ‘how things should be done,’ and are strict on rules and regulations.
-For the most part they have an extreme type A personality.
+For the most part, they have an extreme type A personality.

-The symptoms of OCPD are:
+The Symptoms of OCPD

 1. Extreme devotion to work that it diminishes social and personal relationships